 Dr. Jayakrishnan noted that the research results are preliminary, and should be built upon with validation and mechanistic studies.

-In another study presented at the ASCO Gastrointestinal Cancers Symposium, researchers found distinctions in the immune T-cell repertoire between patients with yoCRC versus those with average age disease onset.
-The researchers did not observe differences in the extent of T-cell infiltration into tumors but in the diversity of T cells that are important to recognize and kill tumor cells. yoCRC tumors had higher T-cell diversity compared to aoCRC tumors in a multivariable model, adjusting for sex, race, tumor location and stage.
+In another study presented at the ASCO Gastrointestinal Cancers Symposium, researchers found distinctions in the immune T-cell repertoire between patients with eoCRC and aoCRC.
+The researchers did not observe differences in the extent of T-cell infiltration into tumors but in the diversity of T cells that are important to recognize and kill tumor cells. eoCRC tumors had higher T-cell diversity compared to aoCRC tumors in a multivariable model, adjusting for sex, race, tumor location and stage.
 This association was replicated in a large population-based epidemiological study.

 If researchers can identify distinct immune-related biomarkers, they will be able to better understand who needs to be screened earlier, and potentially be able to identify immunoprevention or treatment modalities that might work more effectively for this population.

-In addition to these studies, there is much active work underway at Cleveland Clinic to better understand the drivers of yoCRC.
+In addition to these studies, there is much active work underway at Cleveland Clinic to better understand the drivers of eoCRC.
 Shimoli Barot, MD, and Kanika Nair, MD, are leading efforts to examine microbiome differences in the disease.
-Also, Blake Buchalter, PhD, is a postdoctoral fellow in Dr. Schmit’s lab who is leading the way in understanding geospatial patterns of yoCRC in the U.S.
+Also, Blake Buchalter, PhD, is a postdoctoral fellow in Dr. Schmit’s lab who is leading the way in understanding geospatial patterns of eoCRC in the U.S.

 A next step is to gather learnings from Cleveland Clinic’s different metagenome, metabolome, microbiome, immune and genome studies.
 Cleveland Clinic’s team of bioinformaticians can serve to further this work, integrating these study findings together and considering opportunities to apply machine learning to gain further insights.
 Ultimately, this data can be used to develop signatures to screen patients at higher CRC risk and develop better intervention strategies.